Campbell Fighting Camels baseball: 2014 season

 The 2014 Fighting Camels won the Big South tournament championship and earned a spot in the Columbia Regional of the 2014 NCAA Division I baseball tournament.
 During the regular season the Camels went 40–19, 18–8 in conference.
 They lost to host team South Carolina 5–2 in their first game.
-They then defeated the ODU Monarchs in the elimination game 4–1 in 12 innings for their first NCAA Tournament victory.
+They then defeated the ODU Monarchs in the elimination game 4–1 in 12 innings for their first NCAA tournament victory.
 In their next game they were eliminated by South Carolina 9–0.
-After their regional run Campbell coach Jeff Goff left for LA Tech.
+After their regional run Campbell coach Greg Goff left for Louisiana Tech.

 2018 season

 The 2018 Fighting Camels won the Big South tournament championship at Liberty University and earned a spot in the Athens Regional of the 2018 NCAA Division I baseball tournament.
 During the regular season the Camels went 35–24, 21–6 in conference.
 They lost to the host team Georgia Bulldogs 18–5 in their first game.
 They then lost to the Duke Blue Devils in the elimination game 16–8.